 Add tomato sauce, sage, bay leaf, nutmeg, salt and cover the meat with some beef stock.

 Partially cover with a lid and simmer ragù for at least 4 hours (6 is better), stirring occasionally (about every 90 minutes).
-At hour 4, skim off all the fat and put back some back into the sauce (as much as you think is – no more than ¼ should be needed).
+At hour 4, skim off all the fat and put some back into the sauce (as much as you think is needed – no more than ¼ of the total should be needed).

 Serve over tagliatelle for the true Bolognese experience!
 Cook the tagliatelle in plenty of boiling salted water.
 Drain and divide between plates.
 Sprinkle a little parmesan over the pasta before adding a good ladleful of the sauce.
 Finish with a further scattering of cheese and a twist of black pepper.